 L. Ron Hubbard’s Life, Work, Research, Scientology & Dianetics: Official Church of Scientology.
 L.

 Ron Hubbard was an author, philosopher, humanitarian and Founder of the Scientology religion.
 He was born March 13, 1911, in Tilden, Nebraska, and passed away January 24, 1986.
 His long and adventurous road to discovery began at an early age.
 Under the tutelage of his mother, a thoroughly educated woman, he was reading well beyond his years: Shakespeare, Greek philosophy and an array of later classics.

 Yet his early years were far from bookish and with his family’s move to Helena, Montana, he was soon breaking broncos with the best of the local wranglers.
 As an inquisitive youth in what was then still a rough and tumble American West, he was also soon befriending indigenous Blackfoot Indians—learning tribal lore and legend from a local medicine man and so achieving that very rare status of blood brother.
-Scientology Basics.
+Yet what most distinguished the young L. Scientology Basics.
 Scientology is a very new religion that has quickly become a world religion in terms of number of adherents and global reach.

 While firm estimates are hard to verify, analysts estimate that up to 20 million people identify as adherents, and the religion has over 4000 groups, missions and churches in over 200 countries.
 It has grown especially fast in the last decade or so, faster than in all the previous decades combined.
 Some scholars say it's the fastest growing religion in the world.
 What is scientology?
 What does the word itself mean?
 This religion was classified by the United States tax code as a religious organization in 1993.